cseg-michigan/chez-betty/README.md

 [here](http://chezbetty.zakird.com).

 Chez Betty is written as a Python web app designed to run on a server with a brower based user interface.
+It supports cash and bitcoin deposits.

 Installation
 ============